TSJean45/TSJean45/README.md

 A student programmer striving to learn more about the tech industry.
-Knowledge is infinite, I'll never get enough of it and will be working hard to reach my career goal.
+Knowledge is infinite, and I'll never get enough of it and stop exploring.
+One day, I'll successfully reach the end of my goal for the sake of my future and my family.

 <b>Programming Languages</b><br>
 HTML, CSS, JavaScript, PHP, Java, C, C++, SQL<br><br>